HyunsGit/Monolith-to-Microservices-via-Kubernetes/README.md

 (The guide itself is created just to get an idea of how a kubernetes cluster works.
-Do not copy and paste everything since most of the values inside the Kubernetes yaml files are valid for my environment. ex) Inside a Kubernetes deployment there is a image uri from my private ecr repository, which you should change as your image uri from your private ecr repository.)
+Do not copy and paste everything since most of the values inside the Kubernetes yaml files are valid for my environment. ex) Inside a Kubernetes deployment there is a image uri from my private ecr repository, which you should change as your image uri from your private ECR repository.)
 ```
 AWS에서 사용 할 인프라(Underlying Infrastructure in AWS)
 ---------------------------------------------